 During the workshop, we’ll work together to create some truly spectacular images.
 By blending group lessons that teach core concepts with dedicated 1-on-1 instruction time, we will help you improve your photography no matter your experience level.
 In just one night, you’ll leave feeling more confident behind the lens.

 We highly recommend our participants stick around Jasper all weekend, as there isn’t a better event than the Jasper Dark Sky Festival for night sky enthusiasts.

 What to Expect

-Typically, we say our workshops are for everyone; however, this workshop has a few exceptions because we’re focusing strictly on the dark sky.
-Participants need to come prepared with requisite equipment.
-We hope everyone will come prepared to capture the night sky, meaning they’ll have at least one fast aperture lens, a sturdy tripod, a cable release, and be ready to stay out late!
+Typically, we say our workshops are for everyone; however, this workshop is an exception because we’re focusing strictly on the dark sky.
+Participants need to come prepared with requisite equipment that can capture the night sky.
+Each participant should have, at least, a camera with one fast aperture lens, and a sturdy tripod.

-If you’re unsure of your gear or need advice on what bring/rent, please feel free to reach out!
-I’m more than happy to help you select what you will need.
+If you’re unsure of your gear or need advice on what to bring/rent, please feel free to reach out!
+We are more than happy to help you select what you will need.

-- 4 nights shooting throughout Jasper National Park in a small group.
+- Night Sky Photography throughout Jasper National Park in a small group (3 location minimum)

 What’s Not Included

 - Accommodation in Jasper

 *Although we’re not technically offering transportation for this workshop, we will help as much as possible.
 During the session from 3PM-5PM, we will work together to arrange carpooling to reduce our footprint on the park and the number of vehicles traveling to each photo location.